department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-58-70.md

 **FE**

-- Update prescriptions notification show it conditionally shows to additional facilities #38187
+- Update prescriptions notification to show for additional facilities #38187